Reminder: Remote Play Together is one of Steam's best features

 In theory, the host will have a slight advantage in competitive games because they get the locally-rendered version—no lag, no input delay.
 In my experience, though, the streaming delay hasn't felt as noticeable as you might expect.
 It's there, but as much as I wanted to blame network conditions when IGN deputy reviews editor (and PC Gamer alum) Tom Marks beat me at Boomerang Fu, I think he was just better at throwing boomerangs than I was.

-After Tom upgraded to gigabit fiber internet, though, the experience become much more consistent, to the point that he could stream a five-player game with one player in England (like me, Tom's in California), and the only issue was an input delay that was "noticeable" for everyone, but that they could play through.
+After Tom upgraded to gigabit fiber internet, the experience become much more consistent, to the point that he could stream a five-player game with one player in England (like me, Tom's in California), and the only issue was input delay that was bad enough to be "noticeable," but that they could play through.

+So, with the caveat that Remote Play Together is best if the host has a fast internet connection, it really can work.
+(And you don't need gigabit fiber, it's just nice.)

 As runner-up for the best recent streaming-related feature, I'll throw in a nod to Discord's Go Live streaming, which was introduced in the summer of 2019.
 It is a very easy way to stream a game to a handful of friends, which sometimes is all you want to do (as opposed to running a public Twitch stream).
 And you don't have to just use it for game streaming—it's a way to watch videos together, which has been especially nice to have in 2020.
 Discord just made it possible to screen share from a phone, too.